th4s/beth/README.md

 ## Installation

-The only dependency is `curl` and some fairly widespread UNIX tools.
+The dependencies are `curl` and `jq`, some fairly widespread UNIX tools.
 Just do

 #### Bash